MANAGEMENT AND ACCOUNTING WEB

 Drum-Buffer-Rope Scheduling

 Based on the theory of constraints, the Drum-Buffer-Rope method “recognizes that most companies operate with at least one constraint”(p.
 38).
 It also considers that capacity and process time may not always be balanced throughout the workstations.
 Other changes that JIT requires may be supportive of DBR, such as: quality improvements, setup time reduction, layout reorganizations, and new performance measures.
-For definitions of DBR components see the table below (p.
-38).
+The definitions of DBR components include:

-- the constraint (a task that may operate slower than the rest of the
+Drum - the constraint (a task that may operate slower than the rest of the processes).

-- time buffer used to protect the drum from disruptions in the
+Buffer - time buffer used to protect the drum from disruptions in the preceding production steps.

-Three steps are included in a process costing operation (p.39):
+Three steps are included in a process costing operation:

 1. Constraint, or bottleneck is identified.